DOI-BOR/et-demands/README.md

 ```

 ## Dependencies
-The ET-Demands tools have only been tested using Python 2.7 but they may work with Python 3.X.
+The ET-Demands tools are being developed primarily for Python 3.6+ but should still be mostly backwards compatible with Python 2.7.

-Please see etdemands_env.yml file for details on versioning requirements.
-Older versions of modules may work but have not been extensively tested.
+Please see environment.yml file for details on the versioning requirements.
+Older versions of the modules may work but have not been extensively tested.

 #### RefET
 + [NumPy](http://www.numpy.org)